ksks2211/api-test/README.md

 # api-test

-`api-test` is a Python library designed for personal use to facilitate learning, testing, and experimenting with RESTful APIs.
-It includes simple use cases of RESTful APIs.
+`api-test` is a Python library designed for personal use to facilitate learning, testing, and experimenting with APIs.
+It includes simple use cases of APIs.

 ## Installation